 Anyway, twenty six hours later, we had a couple of songs on tape.
 Next thing you know, there’s a single and Luthier’s Blues hit the stores.

-Unfortunately, Brian Jones had left in a bunch of guitars for refrets and I was unable to tour to promote the single.
+Unfortunately, Brian Jones had left in a bunch of guitars for refrets and I didn't have time to tour and promote the single.
 It did relatively poorly although you might still catch it occasionally if your AM radio receiver can pick up WKZY (The Krazy Wind) out of Des Moines — I think the night-time jock likes me.

 Chas Chandler is going through my record collection and finds a few unsold copies of Luthier’s Blues.
 He pops one on the turntable.
 Needless to say, Jimi and the boys were impressed but it was the B-Side that really caught Jimi’s ear.